whitesoonguh/DOPSI/README.md

 ```

 Note that current code uses the parameter for `1M-1.json` from the official implemention: https://github.com/microsoft/APSI

+### Notes for the PSI version

+Our code also supports PSI setting with Cuckoo hashing.
+We implemented it in native C++17, using SHA2 cryptographic hash function in OpenSSL.
+Fore more details, you can check `/core/hashing.cpp` and `/pepsi/pepsi_hashing.cpp` for details.

+On top of this, by follwing the vector-friendly hashing technique and query extraction method, we implement the DO-PSI protocol.
+You can check `/DOPSI` and other PSI implementations of `APSI` or `PEPSI` for refrence.

 ### Parameters of the main code